kearnsw/cora/README.md

 This repository holds the code for the Rasa X deployment of the Cora wellness study.

+The CDC symptom checker stories are located in `data/stories.md.bak`

 ## Deploy

 Deployment notes can be found in [DEPLOY.md](DEPLOY.md)